ksu-is/password-generator/“projectroadmap.md

-Find various password generator code in github.
+1.Find various password generator code in github.
-Decide which code will be use.
+2.Decide which code will be use.
-Modify code if I need it.
+3.Modify code if I need it.
-Change design part.
+4.Change design part.